cloudfoundry/bbs/doc/defining-tasks.md

 #### `guid` [required]

-It is up to the consumer of Diego to provide a *globally unique* task guid.
-To subsequently fetch the Task you refer to it by its guid.
+Diego clients must provide each Task with a unique Task identifier.
+Use this identifier to refer to the Task later.

-- It is an error to attempt to create a Task whose task guid matches that of an existing Task.
+- It is an error to create a Task with a guid matching that of an existing Task.
-- The `guid` must only include the characters `a-z`, `A-Z`, `0-9`, `_` and `-`.
+- The `guid` must include only the characters `a-z`, `A-Z`, `0-9`, `_` and `-`.
-- The `guid` must not be empty
+- The `guid` must not be empty.

 #### `domain` [required]

-The consumer of Diego may organize their Tasks into groupings called Domains.
-These are purely organizational (e.g. for enabling multiple consumers to use Diego without colliding) and have no implications on the Task's placement or lifecycle.
-It is possible to fetch all Tasks in a given Domain.
+Diego clients must label their Tasks with a domain.
+These domains partition the Tasks into logical groups, which clients may retrieve via the BBS API.
+Task domains are purely organizational (for example, for enabling multiple clients to use Diego without accidentally interfering with each other) and do not affect the Task's placement or lifecycle.

 - It is an error to provide an empty `domain`.

-### What's in a Task Definition
+### Task Definition Fields

 #### Container Contents and Environment

 ##### `RootFs` [required]

-The `RootFs` field specifies the root filesystem to mount into the container.
-Diego can be configured with a set of *preloaded* RootFses.
-These are named root filesystems that are already on the Diego Cells.
+The `RootFs` field specifies the root filesystem to use inside the container.
+One class of root filesystems are the `preloaded` root filesystems, which are directories colocated on the Diego Cells and registered with their cell reps.
+Clients specify a preloaded root filesystem in the form:

-Preloaded root filesystems look like:

 ```go
 RootFs: "preloaded:ROOTFS-NAME"
 ```

-Diego ships with a root filesystem:
+Cloud Foundry buildpack-based apps use the `cflinuxfs2` preloaded filesystem, built to work with Cloud Foundry buildpacks:

 ```go
 RootFs: "preloaded:cflinuxfs2"
 ```
-these are built to work with the Cloud Foundry buildpacks.

-It is possible to provide a custom root filesystem by specifying a Docker image for `rootfs`:
+Clients may also provide a root filesystem based on a Docker image:

 ```go
 RootFs: "docker:///docker-org/docker-image#docker-tag"
 ```

-To pull the image from a different registry than the default (Docker Hub), specify it as the host in the URI string, e.g.:
+To pull the image from a different registry than Docker Hub, specify it as the host in the URI string, e.g.:

 ```go
 RootFs: "docker://index.myregistry.gov/docker-org/docker-image#docker-tag"